CarterPlenge/from-Plenge/README.md

 | McDonalds | Fast | on main street |
 | Chick Fil a | fast and Good | in union building |

 ---

+## Humorous Quotes

+> "Insanity is doing the same thing over and over and expecting different results."
+> *—Albert Einstein*

+> "If at first you don't succeed, try, try again."
+> *—William Edward Hickson*

+---

 A Code snippet of Node.js from [Pieces](https://code.pieces.app/collections/node-js)